AGOberprieler/GinJinn2/docs/overview.rst

 In case of nested image directories, ``ginjinn utils flatten`` helps to convert datasets to an accepted format.

+The :doc:`Dataset Annotation section <annotation>` describes how to generate such an annotated image dataset.

 Basic workflow
 --------------